Loved by 15K+ pet parents

 Whilst your attention is focused on your new baby, it’s important to give your dog something to do to prevent undesirable behaviours such as barking, chewing, etc.

 Giving your dog toys and enrichment to focus on will keep their brain active.
 This includes a food stuffed Kong, chews, snuffle mats, and lick mats.
-These types of activities can help relieve some energy levels as well as create positive associations when your dog is separated from you.
-I would start to practice this before you’re baby arrives, such as putting your dog behind the baby gate and giving them enrichment, or if your dog’s crate trained, putting them in the crate with a food-stuffed Kong.
+These types of activities can help relieve some energy levels and create positive associations when your dog is separated from you.
+I would start to practice this before your baby arrives, such as putting your dog behind the baby gate and giving them enrichment, or if your dog’s crate is trained, putting them in the crate with a food-stuffed Kong.

 Teaching your dog new training skills before the event

-Useful behaviours you can teach your dog if they don’t already know them could be the following.
+Useful behaviours you can train your dog if they don’t already know them could be the following.

 Loose lead walking next to the pram.

-Door training, when visitors arrive, associate the doorbell with going to the crate, this can be done with a clicker and reward.
-It is a useful behaviour to teach your dog to go to their bed when you have your hands full.
+Door training: When visitors arrive, associate the doorbell with going to the crate or place.
+This can be done with a clicker and reward.
+Training your dog to go to their bed/place when you have your hands full is useful, and it helps your dog be calm.

-Sit and be calm when visitors arrive, to avoid your dog jumping up on visitors.
+When visitors arrive, avoid your dog jumping up.

 There will be many noises and changes in your dog’s environment, including baby noises, crying, as well as loud toys.
-It’s important to introduce these types of noises early to stop your dog from being scared of them.
-You can start by playing baby noises, such as crying at a very low level (so that you can barely hear it yourself) for one to two minutes at a time whilst you are getting on with normal day-to-day activities.
+It’s important to introduce these types of noises early to stop your dog from being scared or triggered by them.
+You can start by playing baby noises, such as crying at a very low level (so that you can barely hear it yourself), for one to two minutes at a time whilst you are sitting calmly with your dog in your home environment.
+When your dog is ready, you can practice getting on with normal day-to-day activities.
 You can find noises such as these on many phone apps and CDs.

-Be aware of any changes in behaviour or body language whilst playing them.
-This could be anything that is not normal behaviour for your dog such as hiding from noise, panting when it’s not hot, licking lips, or yawning.
+Be aware of any changes in behaviour or body language while playing with them.
+This could be anything that is not normal behaviour for your dog, such as hiding from noise, panting when it’s not hot, licking lips, or yawning.
+If you see your dog stressed, stop the exercise, and let your dog decompress for a day or two, depending on your dog.
+When you start the exercise again, keep to a low level.

-Gradually increase the level of noise over time.
-You can also create a positive association with noises by giving a stuffed Kong or the occasional chew.
-Ideally, you won’t do this every time the sound plays as your dog may then expect food on cue whenever your baby cries, which is probably likely to be a lot!
+Gradually increase the level of noise over time, remembering only when your dog is ready.
+You can also create a positive association with noises by giving treats when your dog is calm, the occasional chew, or playing a game your dog enjoys.
+Ideally, you wouldn’t give treats every time the sound plays, as your dog may then expect food on cue whenever your baby cries, which is likely to be a lot!

 First introductions

-When you first come home from the hospital with your new baby, your dog will probably be very excited.
-The best way to carry out this first introduction is when your dog is tired after a long walk and play session.
-First, say hello to your dog without the baby in case they get excited and jump up at you.
-Later, the baby should be introduced in a quiet room where the dog has few associations, not a place where they usually sleep or eat.
+When you first come home from the hospital with your new baby, your dog will be overly excited because they haven’t seen you.
+Make sure someone has given your dog a long walk and play session.
+Say hello to your dog without the baby in case they get excited and jump up at you.
+In the future, your dog should be introduced to the baby in a quiet room where the dog has few associations, not a place where they usually sleep or eat.
 You could start by having someone else hold your baby while you spend time with your dog in another room.
-This will help them get used to hearing the sounds of a crying infant without feeling overwhelmed by the presence.
-Once they seem comfortable with that, you can start introducing them gradually by having someone else hold both, the baby and the dog while you give treats and praise for good calm behaviour (obviously don’t sit the dog next to the baby giving treats)
+This will help them get used to hearing a crying infant and smells without feeling overwhelmed by the presence.
+We shouldn’t rush your dog meeting the baby, so there is no need for you to come home and hold the baby up to your dog.

-Before bringing a baby home it’s a good idea to have a baby grow or something of the baby’s scent on it, so your dog can get used to the scent of your baby.
-Allow your dog to respectfully sniff (not maul) the item, then offer praise when your dog is calm.
+Before greeting the baby, it’s a good idea to have a baby grow or something of the baby’s scent on it so your dog can get used to the scent of your baby.
+Allow your dog to sniff (not maul) the item respectfully, then offer praise when your dog is calm.

-After your dog becomes accustomed to your baby’s scent and sound, it’s ok to let them sniff the baby, keep your dog on a lead during early encounters.
-When you think your dog is calm you can gradually allow them to sniff off the lead while supervised.
+After your dog becomes accustomed to your baby’s scent and sound in the home and is calm, it’s okay to let it come into the same room as the baby.
+Remember this could take weeks or months, so don’t try to rush the situation.
+Keep your dog on a lead during early encounters.
+When you think your dog is calm, you can gradually allow it to off the lead while supervised.

-Try to give your dog lots of attention when the baby is present, (Don’t get your dog overstimulated) Teach your dog when the baby is around they get treats, or calm playtime, this association teaches your dog that good things happen when the baby is around.
+Try to give your dog calm attention when the baby is present.
+(Don’t get your dog overstimulated.)
+Train your dog that when the baby is around, they get treats or calm playtime.
+This association trains your dog that good things happen when the baby is around.

-If your dog is a bit anxious don’t force the meeting by bringing the baby up to the dog.
-It’s ok for your dog to slowly get used to the scent, and the noise so they can observe your baby from a distance, this is why baby gates are a good idea.
+If your dog is a bit anxious, don’t force the meeting by bringing the baby up to it.
+It’s okay for your dog to slowly get used to the scent and the noise so they can observe your baby from a distance.
+This is why baby gates are a good idea.

 What if my dog is growling at my Baby?

 What should you do if your dog is growling or snapping at your baby?
-First, calmly separate the dog and child, either by calling your dog to you or calmly removing your baby/ child.
-I always recommend having a light training lead attached for the initial stages, so it is easier to remove your dog away.
-You do not want to be grabbing the collar, do not be tempted to try to lift or physically move your dog because you could risk being bitten.
+First, calmly separate the dog and child, either by calling your dog to you or calmly removing your baby.
+I always recommend attaching a light training lead for the initial stages, so it is easier to remove your dog.
+You do not want to grab the collar, and you should not be tempted to try to lift or physically move your dog because you could risk being bitten.

 Secondly, do not punish your dog for growling.
-You may be thinking that he needs to learn that growling at children is wrong.
-If he is not punished, won’t he growl at the again?
-All behaviours happen for a reason and growling is no different.
-A growl is an early warning system that the dog is uncomfortable or feeling anxious about the presence or behaviour of a child.
+You may think he needs to learn that growling at children is wrong.
+If he is not punished, won’t he growl at them again?
+All behaviours happen for a reason, and growling is no different.
+A growl is an early warning system that the dog is uncomfortable or anxious about a child's presence or behaviour.
 We should be glad that he has given us the chance to intervene and defuse the situation before things escalate.
-If your dog is punished for growling, we run the risk, not only of disabling that early warning system but also creating further negative associations with the baby or child.
-It should not get to this point if we are putting the correct management in place for safety, such as mentioned above, crate training, and baby gates for safety.
-Get help from a dog behaviourist if you are struggling your dog will need an assessment.
+If your dog is punished for growling, we run the risk of disabling that early warning system and creating further negative associations with the baby or child.
+It should not get to this point if we are putting the correct management in place for safety, such as mentioned above, crate training and baby gates for safety.
+Get help from a dog behaviourist ASAP if you are struggling because your dog will need an assessment.

 Stress signals.